 The holidays do change once you become a parent.
-From decorations to gifts and stocking stuffers to Santa visits, the onus is now on you to recreate some of the holiday magic for your kids that you remember from your own childhood.
+From putting up decorations to buying gifts and orchestrating Santa visits, the onus is now on you to recreate some of the holiday magic for your kids you remember from your own childhood.
 Sharing a Christmas movie can be a connector from your past to your present, and my family did enjoy Home Alone the night we put up our tree this year.

-Then your kid changes their holiday wishlist on December 23
+Then your kid changes their wishlist on December 24:

-Only to realize you also have to assemble their play kitchen and/or bicycle
+Only to realize you also have to assemble their new play kitchen and/or bicycle: